Application of excluded shares exception and partnerships

 - Mrs. A and Mrs. B. were specified individuals.
 Mr. A was the spouse of Mrs. A and Mr. B was the spouse of Mrs. B. Both Mr. A and Mr. B were source individuals to their respective spouses.
 Each of these individuals was over 25 years old.

-- The relevant legal structure is illustrated below.
+A visual representation of this legal structure is illustrated below.

 Application of the excluded shares test to the facts